 10. Healthcare Wearables

-In this digitally growing era consumers are increasingly turning into health wearables that enable easy and regular tracking of heart rate, glucose, physical activity, sleep and lot more.
+In this digitally growing era consumers are increasingly turning to health wearables that enable easy and regular tracking of heart rate, glucose, physical activity, sleep and a lot more.
 Allowing easy tracking of health improvement, health wearables are gaining immense adoption in diagnosing and supporting healthcare.
 Considering the capabilities of health wearables in enhancing clinical services, health wearable company Fitbit has partnered with Google to explore the developments of healthcare solutions.

 You may also like: 7 Occupations Irreplaceable by Artificial Intelligence (AI).

 With technology evolution unlocking unique and innovative opportunities for the healthcare industry, it is quite obvious that these above-mentioned digital trends have a long way to go in terms of providing customer-centric healthcare services.
 Hence, it is imperative that health organizations keep up with the changing technologies and adopt the right digital partners to ease their digital transformation for competitive advantage.